 Plus, you’ll need to get the animal’s entrails removed ASAP after the kill.
 If you’ve ever had deer meat and thought it tasted gamey, it’s because it wasn’t handled properly after the harvest, not because deer meat is gamey tasting.
 As soon as an animal is harvested it begins to decompose as the body heat allows bacteria to multiple fast.
 The meat must cool as quickly as possible to preserve the delicious flavor of venison.
 If you harvest a deer in warm weather then you’ll need to get the meat cooled right away at a local processor, in a walk-in cooler or de-bone the meat and place on top of ice in a cooler.
 If the temperature is below 45 degrees outside, then you can gut and let the deer hang overnight or even for a few days before having the venison butchered.

-These are just a few tips that will get you pointed in the right direction as you begin your journey of becoming a deer hunter.
+These are just a few deer hunting tips for beginners that will get you pointed in the right direction as you begin your journey.
 Deer hunting is a fun activity that helps manage a state’s natural resources while supplying you and your family with lots of delicious venison steaks, burgers, stew and more.
 Good luck out there this fall and stay safe!